Updated on

-Edema is swelling caused by fluid build-up in the tissues.
-It can occur in any part of the body but is most noticeable in the arms, hands, legs, and feet.
+Edema is swelling caused by fluid buildup in the tissues.
+It can occur in any part of the body but is most noticeable in the face, arms, hands, legs, and feet.

-- Cerebral Edema: This is a serious and life-threatening type of edema characterized by fluid buildup in the brain.
+• Cerebral Edema: A serious and life-threatening type of edema characterized by fluid buildup in the brain.

-- Pulmonary Edema: This is another serious type of edema that occurs when fluid accumulates in the lungs.
-This causes shortness of breath and respiratory distress.
+• Pulmonary Edema: Another serious type of edema that occurs when fluid accumulates in the lungs causing shortness of breath and respiratory distress.

-- Lymphedema: This condition typically occurs in the arms and legs and is associated with problems in the lymph nodes.
+• Lymphedema: Typically occurs in the arms and legs and is associated with problems in the lymph nodes.

-- Peripheral Edema: Edema in the extremities is usually a clinical manifestation of health conditions associated with the circulatory system, kidneys, or lymph nodes.
+• Peripheral Edema: A clinical manifestation of health conditions associated with the circulatory system, kidneys, or lymph nodes.

 Nursing Process